 Double click on the word list to display it.
-See below for an explanation of .
+See below for an explanation of how to use word lists.

-1.4.
-Generating a corpus from EXMARaLDA transcriptions
+1.4 Generating a corpus from EXMARaLDA transcriptions

 If all you have is a set of basic transcriptions created with the Partitur-Editor, EXAKT offers you an easy way to turn those into a corpus.
-You first have to make sure that all your basic transcriptions are underneath a single folder in your file system.
+First you have to make sure that all your basic transcriptions are underneath a single folder in your file system.
 Let’s assume this folder is called “c:\my_corpus”.
 You can then choose File > Generate corpus… from EXAKT’s menu.
 This will start the corpus creation wizard.
+You are asked to enter a name for your corpus (Name of corpus) and to choose a path for the corpus manager file (Coma file).
+For the latter, choose the folder underneath which your corpus data can be found (i.e. “c:\my_corpus” in our example).
+The wizard will then automatically scan this folder for any transcriptions contained in it and its subfolders.